 With the reopening of the economy and people going back to work, Atlas suggests that pregnant women should continue to take “appropriate precautions” when going out.
 “I think everyone needs to be still social distancing,” he says.
 “You should reduce your exposure to others towards the end of your pregnancy to try and reduce your risks.”

-Dr. Kim Langdon from Parenting Pod, also suggests to stay away from crowds.
+Dr. Kim Langdon from Parenting Pod, also suggests staying away from crowds.
 “They are safer at home than being in crowded places,” she writes in an email to The Epoch Times.
 She emphasizes washing your hands, wearing a mask, and not touching your face to overcome “fear of catching the virus at the hospital.”

 Langdon, a retired OB/GYN with 19-years of clinical experience, says that first-time expecting moms “need to get on websites or group chats for support,” for their mental and emotional wellness.